 Project Leader: Dr Clare Murphy (Paton-Walsh), University of Wollongong

-Research activities will be focussed around three main research aims each with their own subproject:
+This project will provide the tools and evidence to develop a Clean Air Plan for Western Sydney.
+Research activities will be focused around three main research aims each with their own subproject:

-- Extend air quality measurement/monitoring capacity to support improved characterisation of air quality in Western Sydney.
+- Extend air quality measurement/monitoring capacity to support improved characterisation of air quality.

-- Implement and validate state-of-the-science regional air quality modelling to assess major sources contributing to air pollution in Western Sydney and assess benefits arising from a range of possible mitigation measures.
+- Implement and validate state-of-the-science regional air quality modelling to assess major sources contributing to air pollution.

-- Evaluate existing methods applied internationally and locally for estimating human exposure to airborne pollutants, in order to estimate air pollution related exposures and health effects for Western Sydney.
+- Evaluate existing methods applied internationally and locally for estimating human exposure to airborne pollutants.

 Subproject 1: Extending air quality measurement/monitoring capacity

 In the final year of this project, there will be a focus on legacy projects and leveraging the maximum benefits from the completed campaigns.
 To this end (contingent on final legal sign-off from the NSW education department), we will establish a new monitoring facility and citizen science program at Liverpool Girls High School in collaboration with NSW OEH that we expect to outlive the project by some years.

 Our second major measurement focus will be on characterising the biogenic emissions from vegetation surrounding the Sydney basin.
 The measurement techniques and knowledge developed within this subproject will feed into efforts for a comprehensive understanding of the interplay between urban greening and air quality.
 We expect this sub-project to continue past the end of Project 1, within either Project 3 or 7.